Manifestations of Stress in the Work Environment

 What do employees lose due to stress?

 Of course, an employee’s health can suffer much, but we’ll talk about that a little later.
 Due to the stress caused, people lose productivity, which is not beneficial for any employer, but it also has disadvantages for the employee himself.
 When productivity is lost, so does the time we spend at work, because it means that each task requires more time to complete.
 This, in turn, directly affects personal life.
 One has to spend much more time working, when this person could relax at home for a long time if he worked effectively.
 The precious time that could be spent in various sports activities, meeting friends, learning something new and useful, etc., is lost.
 Time is each of our most precious resources, which we can give to others and use ourselves, but due to stress, we lose more and more of it, and we unknowingly start using it in vain.
+Read more: 5 Tips for Improving Stress Tolerance in the Work Environment.

 Health effects of stress